South University, Savannah (View Other Campuses)

 The clinical phase is 12 months in length.
 Eight five-week clinical rotations are conducted at a variety of clinical sites.
 The rotation specialties include Family Medicine, Internal Medicine, General Surgery, Pediatrics, Women’s Health, Behavioral Medicine, Emergency Medicine, and Clinical Elective.

-Clinical sites are recruited by the Program’s Clinical Coordinator and personnel from the Area Health Education Center (AHEC).
+Clinical sites are recruited by the Program’s Clinical Department and personnel from the Area Health Education Center (AHEC).
 Sites offer the students the widest possible variety of clinical experiences for that specific clinical rotation (course) and service delivery system.
 Students are not required to supply their own clinical sites or preceptors for clinical rotations.
 Sites for rotations will be determined by the department.
-Alternate site rotations selected by the student are welcome.
-In order to qualify for rotations outside of South University sites, or in student selected sites, a student must demonstrate successful academic, clinical, and professional progress.
+Alternate rotation sites may be provided by the student to the Clinical Department.
+Clinical Department personnel will evaluate sites suggested by students for viability as a clinical rotation sites.
+In order to qualify for rotations outside of South University sites, or in student suggested sites, a student must demonstrate successful academic, clinical, and professional progress in the program.